- Current Projects Home

 Project Update

-The SWMP has recently completed several items to establish a solid framework to address existing drainage problems or areas of concerns.
+The SWMP completed several items to establish a solid framework to address existing drainage problems or areas of concerns.

-- The city held four Open House meetings in March of 2022 and had available an on-line survey in February and March to capture citizen input on their drainage concerns.
+- March 2022 – The city held four Open House meetings and had available an on-line survey in February and March to capture citizen input on their drainage concerns.

-- We are developing a list of drainage projects, the cost estimate, and recommended priority.
+- March 2022 – Developed a list of drainage projects, the cost estimate, and recommended priority.

-- GMC has met with staff and several local engineers, who do a lot of development work in the city, to get their thoughts on our current codes and policies pertaining to stormwater.
+- March 2022 – GMC met with staff and several local engineers, who do a lot of development work in the city, to get their thoughts on the City’s current codes and policies pertaining to stormwater.